 How to Cook a Small Fully Cooked Ham

-Small, fully cooked hams are perfect for a baked ham dinner for one or two, especially when topped with one of my three favourite glazes.
+Small, fully cooked hams are perfect for a baked ham dinner for one or two, especially when topped with one of three favourite glazes.
 But don’t stop there!
 These fully cooked hams are very versatile and can be used for so many cold or hot dishes.
 Have a look at the list below and let me know how else you like to use cooked ham.

 Choosing a Fully Cooked Ham